Pauline Baynes: Early life

 When she was five, her mother, who was in poor health, took both her daughters back to England.
 Baynes recalled crying herself to sleep on her journey home.
 The three returnees lived a nomadic life in Surrey, lodging with various friends and renting a series of rooms in boarding houses.
-Baynes's father stayed behind in India, licensed by his wife to feel "free to do as he pleased", but regularly rejoining his family for holidays in Switzerland.
+Baynes's father stayed behind in India, licensed by his wife to feel "free to do as he pleased", but regularly rejoined his family for holidays in Switzerland.

 Education

 Baynes began her education at a convent school, where the nuns who taught her mocked her fantastical imagination, her homemade clothes and her ability to speak Hindi.
 Her unhappiness over their bullying was slightly mitigated when she learned that Rudyard Kipling, whom she admired, had experienced something similar.

-When she was nine, she was sent to Beaufort School, an independent girls' boarding establishment, no longer extant, in Camberley.
+When she was nine, she was sent to Beaufort School, an independent girls' boarding establishment, in Camberley.
 Her favourite subject there was art, "because it was easy".
-By the time that she left, she had already formed the ambition of becoming an illustrator.
+By the time that she left, she had formed the ambition of becoming an illustrator.
 She liked Beaufort well enough to go back to it as a teacher for two years in her mid-twenties.

 At fifteen, she followed her sister to the Farnham School of Art (now subsumed into the University for the Creative Arts).
 She spent two terms studying design, which was to become the foundation of her mature technique.

-At nineteen, again like her sister, she won a place at the prestigious Slade School of Fine Art, just as it left its usual premises on the Gower Street campus of University College London to begin a period of wartime cohabitation with the Ruskin School of Drawing in the University of Oxford.
-Studying the work of the illustrators Gustave Doré, Edmund Dulac, Arthur Rackham, Ernest Shepard, R. S. Sherriffs, Rex Whistler, Jacques-Marie-Gaston Onfroy de Bréville ("Job") and the anonymous illuminators of mediaeval manuscripts, she became more convinced then ever that she had a vocation to follow in their footsteps.
-She was not a diligent student, frittering away her time on "coffee and parties", and she left the Slade without a qualification.
+At nineteen, again like her sister, she won a place at the Slade School of Fine Art, just as it left its usual premises on the Gower Street campus of University College London to begin a period of wartime cohabitation with the Ruskin School of Drawing in Oxford University.
+Studying the work of the illustrators Gustave Doré, Edmund Dulac, Arthur Rackham, Ernest Shepard, R. S. Sherriffs, Rex Whistler, Jacques-Marie-Gaston Onfroy de Bréville ("Job") and the anonymous illuminators of mediaeval manuscripts, she became certain that she had a vocation to follow in their footsteps.
+She was not a diligent student, spending time on "coffee and parties", and she left the Slade without a qualification.
 She did, however, achieve the distinction, one shared with her sister, of exhibiting at the Royal Academy of Arts, in 1939.